Claude Savoie (policeman): Downfall

 On The Fifth Estate, Savoie was interviewed where he stated: "Allan Ross, for us from '86 to '91, was not one of our problems.
 Allan Ross – everybody says he was head of this.
 People were saying this.
 But I must say that in my work, I wouldn't be able to say that.
 And we were not sure, we never had him pinned".
 In a follow-up interview on another show of The Fifth Estate, Savoie stated: "I know with Allan Ross, there's no doubt that was word always you know that he had access to somebody and you know maybe he did...And I gather from you wanting to talk to me that you feel maybe I was one of those people on the list and that's fair game I guess...Sometimes people make mistakes.
 What can I tell you?"
 Savoie claimed that he was trying to persuade Ross to work as an informer, and then changed his story to say that was trying to work out a plea bargain to spare Ross from being imprisoned in the United States.
 Savoie went to these meetings alone and without telling his superiors, both of which were major violations of the RCMP's rules.
 When asked by Burke about these violations of the rules, Savoie could give no explanations for his actions.
 Burke recalled of the interview in 2011: "He sounded like a man backed into a corner.
 Very worried."
 In another interview with Hana Gartner of The Fifth Estate, Savoie stated that he last seen Ross in May 1992 just before his conviction in Florida and that: "He [Ross] wasn't an informant, nor was I an informant for him.
 But I knew him.
 Put it that way.
 I met him".
 The documentary aired footage of Savoie talking with Ross in a Montreal coffee shop.
 Gartner also brought up the case of Leite, asking Savoie pointed questions about who had tipped Leite off that he was under investigation and facing arrest for corruption.
 On Friday, 18 December 1992, Savoie told a fellow Mountie that he was feeling depressed because a journalist was going to run an unflattening story about his relationship with an informer.
 Later the same day, Savoie broke down in tears in front of a superintendent, but was unwilling to talk about what was distressing him.
-Savoie's wife reported that he did not seen unset or sad during his last weekend with her.
+Savoie's wife reported that he did not seem upset or sad during his last weekend with her.